 Quick and Easy is the theme of these Dry Rub Baked Chicken Wings.
 Appetizing party food doesn’t have to be complicated to be delicious!

 Sometimes wings need to be drenched in a sticky sauce, and sometimes, they don’t!
 I like to eat wings of all flavours and styles, and I don’t discriminate over one or the other.
 Chicken wings are simply a fun food.
-Usually never served as a main at a family dinner, but in my opinion, every party or function should have them!
+Not usually served as a main, but every party or function should have them!

-When working with dry rubs, it’s important to assemble a blend of spices and herbs that not only compliment each other, but create a bit of contrast as well.
+When working with dry rubs, it’s important to assemble the right blend.
+You want a blend of spices and herbs that compliment each other, but create contrast as well.
 You want the rub to be balanced, but offer a difference between the distinct flavours as well.

 Dry Rub Baked Chicken Wings has all of those things.
-The dry rub has a sweet factor from the brown sugar, which also helps to caramelize the wings during the baking process.
+The dry rub has a sweet factor from the brown sugar.
+This helps to caramelize the wings during the baking process.
 The brown sugar also helps to crisp the skin on the wings.

 The chili powder and the chipotle powder brings the spiciness and the heat level.
 It’s really not overpowering though.
 If you want more heat, you can increase the chipotle powder from one teaspoon to two or even three teaspoons.
 Just know your heat tolerance level; chipotle powder can be quite hot!

-Oregano and dry mustard helps to tone out the sweet and the heat by adding an earthiness to the chicken wings.
-It’s subtle, but you can certainly taste what I like to call “homemade” flavours when you add in the mustard powder and the dried oregano.
+Oregano and dry mustard helps to tone out the sweet and the heat by adding an earthiness.
+It’s subtle, but you can certainly taste what I like to call “homemade” flavour.

 The seasoning salt has a few different spices that combine well to make an all-in-one spice blend.
-There’s paprika, onion powder, garlic powder, and sometimes, depending on the brand you use, there might also be a little bit of ground red pepper.
-I only add a little big of the seasoning salt, because like name suggests, there’s salt in there too and I didn’t to over salt the chicken wings.
+There’s paprika, onion powder, garlic powder, and sometimes, a little bit of ground red pepper.
+I only add a little bit of the seasoning salt, because I didn’t to over salt the chicken wings.

-When you bake chicken wings at a high temperature on a wire cooling rack, a whole science if happening right in your oven.
-The wire rack helps to keep the wings elevated so that the heat from your oven can get all the way around each and every wing.
-That, coupled with the high temperature, helps to render out the fat in the skin, which drips onto the parchment-lined baking sheet, and helps to make the wings crispy without the need for frying.
+Science comes in to play when baking wings at high temperatures on a wire cooling rack.
+The wire rack keeps the wings elevated so that heat can get all the way around each and every wing.
+That, coupled with the high temperature, helps to render out the fat in the skin.
+This also helps to make the wings crispy without the need for frying.

 When these chicken wings come out of the oven, you have two options.
 You can eat them just as they are, or you can pair them with a dip.
-I personally love a buttermilk ranch dressing with just about any chicken wing that is not baked or coated in a sauce.
-Blue cheese dressing is also really good with dry rub wings and adds a blast of flavour to the already delicious wings.
+I personally love a Buttermilk Dill Ranch Dressing with baked chicken wings.
+That is, if they’re not coating in sauce!
+Blue cheese dressing is also really good with these.
+It adds a blast of flavour to the already delicious wings.